Princever/Princever.github.io/_posts/2016-02-29-Report-of-Test-on-PGSQL.md

 4. Draw the results in flame graph.

+5. For more detials of the test, click <a href="http://princever.github.io/database/2016/02/Test-of-Parallel-Sequence-Scan">here</a>.

 ### Test queries ###

 We use `EXPLAIN (ANALYZE true, VERBOSE true, BUFFERS true) select * from pgbench_accounts where filler = 'foo';` as the query.